mwvgroup/pittgoogle-client/docs/source/api/pubsub-docstring.rst

 (You may wish to jump directly to :ref:`user callback <user callback>`.)

 In Pub/Sub, a streaming pull happens in a background thread.
-Thus, message processing should be handled by a callback function.
+Thus, message processing should be handled by a callback.
 The callback should process a single message, persist the needed results, and then :ref:`ack or nack <ack and nack>` the message.
 The callback is passed into the background thread by the client when it opens the